-Throughout its four seasons, the show managed to go off on wild tangents to keep things fresh.
+Throughout its four seasons, Sofia the First managed to go off on wild tangents to keep things fresh.
 Who could have foreseen that another princess was actually stuck inside the amulet – a princess revealed to be none other than Elena of Avalor, hero of another Disney show?!
-(I have to admit that blew my mind a little.)
 You never knew where Sofia would go next, boldly marching into so many adventures that you wondered if her parents ever stopped to wonder where she was all the time.

 That said, there’s a bit of an odd vibe in the Amulet, which rewards its wearer with powers when they make morally good decisions and punishes them with curses when they don’t.
 Relying on jewelry for moral absolutism is a strange motif.